cult-of-coders/apollo/README.md

 Now you can already start creating users, logging in, open up your GraphiQL and look in the Mutation documentations.

-If you want to test authentication live and you don't yet have a client-side.
+If you want to test authentication live and you don't yet have a client-side setup.
 Just create a user:

 ```js
 mutation {